-\$1,360 Nonrenewable MASTER OF ARTS IN CINEMA, RELIGION, AND WORLDVIEW DEPARTMENTAL SCHOLARSHIP.
-Each student who holds a bachelor's degree from WWU and whose cumulative grade-point average (GPA) was at least 3.0 is eligible for this award.
-Funds are disbursed one-fourth each quarter-fall, winter, spring, and summer-of the recipient's first year in the program.
-Recipients may also qualify for Master's in Cinema, Religion, and Worldview Merit Scholarships.
+\$1,360 Nonrenewable MASTER'S IN SOCIAL WORK DEPARTMENTAL SCHOLARSHIP.
+Each student who received a Bachelor of Social Work degree from WWU and whose cumulative grade-point average was at least 3.00 is eligible for this award.
+Funds are disbursed one-fourth each quarter-fall, winter, spring, and summer-of the student's first year in the program.
+Recipients may also qualify for master's in social work Merit Scholarships.

-\$500-1,000 Nonrenewable MASTER OF ARTS IN CINEMA, RELIGION, AND WORLDVIEW MERIT SCHOLARSHIP.
-This scholarship is awarded in recognition of an outstanding under-graduate grade point average (GPA).
-One-fourth of the scholarship is disbursed each quarter-fall, winter, spring, and summer-of a recipient's first year in the program.
-Recipients may also qualify for the Master of Arts in Cinema, Religion, and Worldview Departmental Scholarships.
+\$500-1,000 Nonrenewable MASTER'S IN SOCIAL WORK MERIT SCHOLARSHIP.
+This scholarship is awarded in recognition of an outstanding undergraduate grade-point average.
+One-fourth of the award is disbursed each quarter-fall, winter, spring, and summer-of a recipient's first year in the program.
+Recipients may also qualify for Master's in Social Work Departmental Scholarships.